benjaminramey/benjaminramey.github.io/_posts/2014-03-07-nservicebus-with-entityframework-persisters.markdown

 ---

     Update 1/13/2016
-    This code (much refactored and improved) is now available as a [NuGet package](http://www.nuget.org/packages/GoodlyFere.NServiceBus.EntityFramework).
+    This code (much refactored and improved) is now available as a (NuGet package)[http://www.nuget.org/packages/GoodlyFere.NServiceBus.EntityFramework].
-    Please see documentation and the code over at the [GitHub repository](https://github.com/benjaminramey/GoodlyFere.NServiceBus.EntityFramework).
+    Please see documentation and the code over at the (GitHub repository)[https://github.com/benjaminramey/GoodlyFere.NServiceBus.EntityFramework].

 NServiceBus is easily configurable to use NHibernate, RavenDB or in-memory persistence.
 RavenDB is built in and is the default.
 You can configure it to use in-memory persistence.
 You can install a NuGet package to use NHibernate which opens the door to many data stores.